 Zoho Books has been flying under the radar for a few years now, gradually adding features and fans and at the same time refining its design and user experience.
-The result is a powerful accounting package for small business that is a match for sector leaders like QuickBooks and Xero.
+This Zoho Books review finds that the result is a powerful accounting package for small business that is a match for sector leaders like QuickBooks and Xero.

 It doesn’t do everything as well as its more famous rivals, but it does some things better.
 It is also very competitively priced, with three affordable plans that start at just $9 a month.
 One thing to note is that, while QuickBooks - for example - has a wide enough reach and feature set to service the needs of both small and medium sized companies, Zoho is more suited to firms at the smaller end of the scale.

 - Lack of payroll may put off larger businesses

 Support: Phone, email, live chat